oracle-livelabs/goldengate/ggs-bidirectional-replication/one-way/one-way.md

 * Add and run an Extract
 * Instantiate the target database using Oracle Data Pump
 * Add and run a Replicat
-* Verify the replication process from Autonomous Transaction Processing to Autonomous Data Warehouse.
+* Verify the replication process from Autonomous AI Transaction Processing to Autonomous AI Lakehouse.

 ### Prerequisites